-The Court in Hub City went on to emphasize that the exclusive service area mandates of the Act could only be avoided by coming within one of the statutorily expressed exceptions to the Act.
+The Court in Hub City went on to emphasize that the exclusive service area mandate of SDCL 49-34A-42 could only be avoided by coming within one of the three statutorily expressed exceptions to the Act.

 This case turns on the Commission's construction of SDCL 49-34A-56.
-The heart of the matter is stated in the Commission's Conclusion of Law 5:
+The heart of the matter is stated in the Commission's Conclusion of Law 5 (see Appendix A):